garious/icontrib/README.md

 event handlers.
 Instead, they use the Publish-Subscribe pattern to observe other reactive elements.

-yoink.js
+examples
 ----

-The 'yoink' directory contains client-side JavaScript libraries.  yoink.js is module loader.  observable.js is a general library for reactive programming in JavaScript. tag.js applies the reactive programming model to HTML.
+Each subdirectory of the 'examples' directory contains a standalone webserver in 'server.go' and client code in its 'index.js'.  'hello' is a minimal webpage using Yoink.  'canvas' introduces the fundamental 'stdlib' library 'tag.js'.
+Finally, the 'layout' example shows off 'layout.js' and how a more typical Yoink webpage is composed.

 jsappserver